Clinical Somatic Education

 Clinical Somatic Education is a one-to-one, hands on, learning experience.
 You explore the same movements as in the Movement Classes but with hands on feedback.
 This helps you feel more precisely which muscles to contract and slowly release, a technique we call pandiculation.
 You are looking to discover your own ingrained patterns of unconscious tension, which we call sensory motor amnesia.
 By concentrating on contracting into a resistance (my hand) and slowly feeling the muscles as they release, you are intentionally resetting your nervous system.
 You are regaining control over your muscles, so they can move more smoothly, to a greater range and can relax and return to their full resting length.
 This brings enormous relief.

-In Clinical Somatics you are on a journey to discover the layers of unconsciously held tension that are causing distortion or discomfort in your body.
-It is a gradual process but, as Thomas Hanna said "somas exist in time".
-Tension follows specific pathways or patterns that connect through the centre of the body.
-These patterns we call the stress reflexes, identified by Thomas Hanna as the red, green and trauma reflexes.
-A central principle of Somatics is that the body is a system, a self-regulating, self-healing, unified organism, that co-ordinates in time through the centre of the body.
-We focus particularly on the space between your ribcage and your pelvis which we call your somatic centre.
-As your internal intelligence improves you discover how your hands and feet are connected through your centre, how your head and neck are connected to your pelvis through your spine, how one shoulder is connected to the opposite hip.
+In Clinical Somatics you are on a journey to discover your own SMA (Sensory Motor Amnesia), the layers of unconsciously held tension that are causing distortion or discomfort in your body.
+You are a soma, a living system, a self-regulating, self-healing, unified organism, that co-ordinates in time through the centre of your body.
+Your centre is the belly area between your ribs and your pelvis, and also your centre line, your spine.
+You learn to improve your internal intelligence and discover how your hands and feet are connected through your centre, how your head and neck are connected to your pelvis through your spine, how one shoulder is connected to the opposite hip.
 It is this connectivity and this understanding of your body as a system that makes your movement more efficient.
-This is how you become a more fully functioning soma.

 What to expect from a clinical session.

-You need about five clinical sessions to cover the material, but you can have as many sessions as you like!
+You need about four or fifive clinical sessions to cover the material, but you can have as many sessions as you like!
 Each session lasts about an hour to an hour and a half.
 The sessions are fully clothed and are done lying on a low wide somatics table.